 Life Space Crisis Intervention in Youth Work

-Your Training Description
+Your Course Description

-When the young people you work with exhibit challenging behaviors it can be hard to know what to do in the moment.
+• When the young people you work with exhibit challenging behaviors it can be hard to know what to do in the moment.
 With Life Space Crisis Intervention (LSCI), you can turn a problematic situation into a learning opportunity.
-LSCI is a brain-based, trauma-informed, relationship-building verbal strategy that helps minimize conflict and stress and promotes long-term behavior change.
-This interview-style training will give you great insight into the LSCI framework and how you can bring it into your youth work.

 Your Learning Objectives